Simple Parallelism Without Data Races

 guarantee sequential consistency for this code—because of the data races.

-There are two data races, to be specific: each of price_of_gold
+There are two data races, to be specific: each of price_of_gold and

-is being modified by domain A and read by domain B in parallel.
+initialised is being modified by domain A and read by domain B in parallel.

 When there is a data race, the OCaml memory model throws up its hands and says